palpaulcode/alx-low_level_programming/0x0D-preprocessor/README.md

 ## File `1-pi.h`
 This file creates a header file that defines a macro named `PI` as an abbreviation for the token `3.14159265359`.

+## File `2-main.c`
+This file contains a program that prints the name of the file it was compiled from, followed by a newline.